rahalm22/sitnshop/README.md

 "# sitnshop"
-"# maintain frontend folder and backend folder for good coding"
+"# maintain frontend directory and backend directory for good coding"